 Andrew Fraknoi is a science educator who is known for his skill in interpreting astronomical discoveries and ideas in everyday language.
-Fraknoi is the Chair of the Astronomy Program at Foothill College near San Francisco, where he teaches courses on “astronomy and physics for poets” attended by 900 students each year.
+Fraknoi retired in 2017 as the Chair of the Astronomy Program at Foothill College near San Francisco, where he taught courses on “astronomy and physics for poets” attended by 900 students each year.
+Now he is teaching short courses for retired adults at the University of San Francisco and San Francisco State University.
 In 2007, he was selected as Professor of the Year for the state of California by the Carnegie Endowment for Higher Education.
 He has given more than 400 public lectures on such topics as “What Were the Atoms in Your Body Doing 8 Billion Years Ago?”

 For 14 years, Fraknoi served as the Executive Director of the Astronomical Society of the Pacific, an international scientific and educational organization founded in 1889.
 He was also editor of its popular level magazine, Mercury, and its newsletter for teachers, The Universe in the Classroom.
 He founded and directed Project ASTRO, a program that trains and brings professional and amateur astronomers into 4th - 9th grade classrooms (now in 12 regional sites throughout the U.S.).
 An offshoot, called Family ASTRO, brings hands-on astronomy events and games to families around the country.
 He still works part time as Senior Educator at the Society, editing an on-line column and working on outreach projects.